Terms and Conditions

 3.5 Public Records Laws.
 Customer is solely responsible for compliance with all applicable public record laws and under no circumstances shall NextRequest be liable for any damages relating to non-compliance, regardless of whether such non-compliance arises out of or relates to Customer’s use of or reliance on the Service.
 Customer warrants that Customer is solely responsible for all Customer Content and use of Customer Content by Requesters.
 Neither NextRequest nor its Service Providers guarantees the accuracy, integrity or quality of Customer Content.

 3.6 Acceptable Use Policy.
-Customer and Customer Users shall not use the Service (i) to send or facilitate the sending of unsolicited bulk commercial email (spam); (ii) to send, upload, distribute, or transmit or store Prohibited Content (iv) to distribute malware, including viruses, worms, Trojan horses, corrupted files, hoaxes, or other items of a destructive or deceptive nature; (v) to alter, disable, interfere with, disrupt, circumvent or exploit vulnerabilities in any aspect of the Service or NextRequest’s or third parties’ other services or systems; (vi) to infringe the Intellectual Property or privacy rights of any person; (vii) to otherwise violate, or promote the violation of, any law or the legal rights of any person; (viii) to impersonate another person; (ix) for any high risk use where failure of the System could lead to death or serious bodily injury or any person or to physical or environmental damages, such as applications controlling transportation, medical systems or weaponry systems; or (x) to otherwise access or use the Service beyond the scope of the authorization granted under Section 2.1.
+Customer and Customer Users shall not use the Service (i) to send or facilitate the sending of unsolicited bulk commercial email (spam) or inundating a target with communications requests so the target cannot effectively respond to legitimate traffic; (ii) to send, upload, distribute, or transmit or store Prohibited Content (iii) to distribute malware, including viruses, worms, Trojan horses, corrupted files, hoaxes, or other items of a destructive or deceptive nature; (iv) to alter, disable, interfere with, disrupt, circumvent or exploit vulnerabilities in any aspect of the Service or NextRequest’s or third parties’ other services or systems; (vi) monitor data or traffic on the Service without permission; (vii) forge TCP-IP packet headers, e-mail headers, or any part of a message describing its origin or route; (viii) to infringe or misappropriate the Intellectual Property or privacy rights of any person; (vii) to otherwise violate, or promote the violation of, any law or the legal rights of any person; (viii) to impersonate another person; (ix) for any high risk use where failure of the Service could lead to death or serious bodily injury or any person or to physical or environmental damages, such as applications controlling transportation, medical systems or weaponry systems; or (x) to otherwise access or use the Service beyond the scope of the authorization granted under Section 2.1.
 If Customer becomes aware of any actual or threatened activity prohibited under this section, Customer shall immediately take all reasonable measures to stop the activity, to mitigate its effects, and to notify NextRequest.
 Customer is responsible for any act or omission of any Customer User.
+NextRequest and its Service Providers may report any activity, including disclosing appropriate information, if they suspect such activity violates any law or regulation.

 3.8 Deletion of Customer Content.
 The Service enables Customer to delete Customer Content for purposes of adhering to Customer’s document retention or other policies.
 When Customer deletes Customer Content (“Deleted Content”), relevant documents are removed from databases accessible to Customer and/or the general public so that Customer no longer has access to Deleted Content.
 However, copies and backups of Deleted Content may continue to be stored on NextRequest’s or its Service Providers’ servers.
 Customer acknowledges and agrees that after deletion, under no circumstances will NextRequest provide Customer with copies of Deleted Content.
 NextRequest may provide Deleted Content to third parties as required by law or a court order.

 - Customer Representations and Warranties.
-Customer represents and warrants and undertakes that it has all necessary rights in the Customer Content to permit Customer’s use of the Service and to grant the licenses contained in this Agreement without infringing the Intellectual Property rights of any third parties, violating any applicable laws, or violating the terms of any license or agreement to which it is bound.
+Customer represents and warrants and undertakes that it has all necessary rights in the Customer Content to permit Customer’s use of the Service and to grant the licenses contained in this Agreement without infringing the Intellectual Property or other rights of any third parties, violating any applicable laws, or violating the terms of any license or agreement to which it is bound.
+Customer represents and warrants that it has full power and authority to enter into this Agreement and that it is binding upon and enforceable in accordance with its terms.

 - Fees and Invoicing.